mcook42/Virtual-World-for-Reddit/Source/Unity/UnityDemo/notes.md

  - There are a variety of GetComponent methods to find and get objects.

   - Overall, the best stategy seems to be to NOT get data from other objects.
 Unity is not very well designed for communicating between objects.
 Especially ones in different scenes.

+  - The camera in any scene can be accessed using the variable camera.

+####Creating/Loading Large Worlds

+ - LOD (level of detail, located as LOD group under Rendering under Add Component) describes how much detail is rendered based on distance.
+As you move farther away from an object, you can make the object become less detailed.
+This increases performance since Unity will not need to render every single detail when the player is far away.
+You need to create multiple, similar objects for each level of detail.

+ - LOD can be set through scripts or through an interactive editor.
+The scripts give you more control.